top of page

 Anxiety and Depression

-Dr. Harris offers short term evidence-based therapies such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) informed psychotherapy, as well as other problem focused approaches such as parent coaching.
+We offer short term evidence-based therapies such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) informed psychotherapy, as well as other problem focused approaches such as parent coaching.
 These treatments are oriented towards getting you back to peak functioning as quickly as possible.
-For those who would like a deeper understanding of the issues that interfere with their goals, Dr. Harris offers longer term psychodynamic psychotherapy as well.
+For those who would like a deeper understanding of the issues that interfere with their goals, we offer longer term psychodynamic psychotherapy as well.

-When needed, Dr. Harris will also prescribe medication as an adjunct in treatment.
+When needed, our doctors will also prescribe medication as an adjunct in treatment.

 Eating Disorders